XRPLBounties/Proposals/closed_bounties/README.md

 ### Closed Bounties
-The bounties in this folder are claimed and closed for sumbissions.
+The bounties in this folder are claimed and closed for submissions.
 To see the winning submissions, please go to corresponding discussion threads.